COSIMA/cosima-cookbook/doc/getting_started.rst

 Some users may find it sufficient to browse through the sample diagnostics and model configurations provided.
-In order to reproduce these results on your own, you will a Python 3 development environment.
+In order to reproduce these results on your own, you will need a Python 3 development environment.

 The cookbook itself includes a Python 3 package that contains the diagnostics themselves and some utility functions.
 The Jupyter IPython